top of page

 • What surgeries have you had?

 • What is normal for you?
-Ex. weight, blood pressure, heart rate, blood type/counts
+Ex. weight, blood pressure, heart rate, blood counts

 5